 The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited financial statements, and updated, as necessary, in this report.
-In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of June 30, 2019, the results of its operations for the three and six months ended June 30, 2019 and 2018, stockholder's equity for the three and six months ended June 30, 2019 and 2018.
+In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of September 30, 2019, the results of its operations for the three and nine months ended September 30, 2019 and 2018, stockholder's equity for the three and nine months ended September 30, 2019 and 2018 and cash flows for the nine months ended September 30, 2019 and 2018.
 Such adjustments are of a normal and recurring nature.
-The results for the three and six months ended June 30, 2019 are not necessarily indicative of the results for the year ending December 31, 2019, or for any future period.
+The results for the three and nine months ended September 30, 2019 are not necessarily indicative of the results for the year ending December 31, 2019, or for any future period.

-The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, Blueprint Medicines Security Corporation, which is a Massachusetts subsidiary created to buy, sell and hold securities, Blueprint Medicines (Switzerland) GmbH, and Blueprint Medicines (Netherlands) B.V.
+The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Blueprint Medicines Security Corporation, which is a Massachusetts subsidiary created to buy, sell and hold securities, Blueprint Medicines (Switzerland) GmbH, Blueprint Medicines (Netherlands) B.V., Blueprint Medicines (UK) Ltd, and Blueprint Medicines (Germany) GmbH.
 All intercompany transactions and balances have been eliminated.
-The accompanying condensed consolidated financial statements do not include the account of the Company's wholly owned subsidiary, Blueprint Medicines (UK) Ltd., which was formed in July 2019.
+The accompanying condensed consolidated financial statements do not include the account of the Company's wholly-owned subsidiaries Blueprint Medicines Spain, S.L., which was formed in October 2019, and Blueprint Medicines (France) SAS, which was formed in November 2019.